 “Simon Bernstein Trust" according to Jackson in 9 of their response, “is, upon information and belief, the Bernstein Trust listed in paragraph 3, [listed as the “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95 ” in paragraph 3] above, and was a named contingent beneficiary of the Policy.
 However, based on the variance in title, to the extent it is a separate trust from the Bernstein Trust referenced above, it is named separately.”
 That ELIOT is uncertain at this time where Jackson pulled this reference to a “Simon Bernstein Trust” from, as it is undefined in any pleadings and suddenly falls from the sky in their response.
-What is this “Simon Bernstein Trust” and the Court should demand copies of any records relating to this trust be provided to all parties of the lawsuit and have it properly defined in the pleadings.
+What is this “Simon Bernstein Trust” and the Court should demand copies of any records relating to this trust be provided to all parties of the Lawsuit and have it properly defined in the pleadings.

-“Simon Bernstein Trust, N.A.” according to Jackson was the “Contingent Beneficiary” named at the time of SIMON’s death!
-However, in TED’s response to Jackson’s Counter Complaint, TED claims that the “lost” the “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” aka “Bernstein Trust” was the sole Beneficiary at the time of SIMON’s death.
-This is a major and significant discrepancy in whom the beneficiaries are alleged to be at the time of SIMON’s death.
+“Simon Bernstein Trust, N.A.” according to Jackson IS the “Contingent Beneficiary” named at the time of SIMON’s death!
+However, in TED’s response to Jackson’s Counter Complaint, TED claims that the “lost” the “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” was the “sole” Beneficiary at the time of SIMON’s death and according to Jackson’s records this is wholly untrue.
+This difference in beneficiaries at time of death is a major and significant discrepancy in who the actual beneficiaries are alleged to be by the parties to this Lawsuit.

-That if Jackson is correct on the Policy(ies) primary and contingent beneficiaries at SIMON’s death then the claim in TED’s response to Jackson and in the original complaint filed and by written and oral statements by TSPA, TESCHER, SPALLINA, TED, P. SIMON, D. SIMON and A. SIMON that the “sole” beneficiary was “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” would be false and misleading.
+That if Jackson is correct on the Policy(ies) primary and contingent beneficiaries at SIMON’s death, then the claim in TED’s response to Jackson, in the original complaint filed and further stated in written and oral statements by TSPA, TESCHER, SPALLINA, TED, P. SIMON, D. SIMON and A. SIMON, that the “sole” beneficiary was “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” becomes a false and misleading statement as to the true and proper beneficiaries at the time of SIMON’s death.

-That if the final primary beneficiary was “LaSalle National Trust, N.A.” and the final contingent beneficiary listed on the policy is the “Simon Bernstein Trust, N.A.” the questions then are where are copies of the “Simon Bernstein Trust, N.A.,” who drafted and executed this trust and who are the trustees and beneficiaries of this trust and why has this information been suppressed and false and misleading information proposed?
+That if the final primary beneficiary was “LaSalle National Trust, N.A.” and the final contingent beneficiary listed on the Policy(ies) is the “Simon Bernstein Trust, N.A.” the questions then are where are copies of the “Simon Bernstein Trust, N.A.,” who drafted and executed this trust and who are the trustees and beneficiaries of this trust and why has this information been suppressed and false and misleading information proposed instead?

-That it therefore appears that the final Policy(ies) beneficiary(ies) must first be determined to be either “Simon Bernstein Trust, N.A.” or “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” or “SIMON Bernstein Insurance Trust dated 6/21/1995, Trust.”
-If the contingent beneficiary at the time of death is determined to be according to Jackson’s account to be the “Simon Bernstein Trust, N.A.,” then “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” and any variation of its title or any earlier beneficial interests become moot and this lawsuit further becomes baseless and an Abuse of Process, other than as evidence of, an attempted insurance fraud on the “Simon Bernstein Trust N.A.” beneficiaries, Insurance Fraud on the insurance carriers, Fraud on this Court, Fraud on the Probate court, Fraud on the estate beneficiaries of SIMON’s estate and more.
+That it therefore appears that the final Policy(ies) beneficiary(ies) must first be determined to be either “Simon Bernstein Trust, N.A.” or “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95, Trust” or “Simon Bernstein Insurance Trust dated 6/21/1995” or other unknown.
+If the contingent beneficiary at the time of death is determined to be according to Jackson’s account “Simon Bernstein Trust, N.A.,” then “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” and any variation of its title or any earlier beneficial interests become moot and this Lawsuit further becomes baseless and an Abuse of Process, other than as evidence of, an attempted insurance fraud on the “Simon Bernstein Trust N.A.” beneficiaries, Insurance Fraud on the insurance carriers, Fraud on this Court, Fraud on the Probate Court, Fraud on the estate beneficiaries of SIMON’s estate and more.

-“SAMR TRUST” – is the Settlement & Mutual Release Trust already defined herein as the SAMR TRUST and exhibited in Petition 1 as a draft of a post mortem trust proposed to replace the “lost” trust.
+“SAMR TRUST” – is the Settlement & Mutual Release Trust as exhibited in Petition 1 in a draft of the post mortem trust proposed to replace the “lost” trust and to present to a judge for a court order that never took place.